l5d1l5/Hotspots/README.md

-# SustainabilityHotspots
-Code repo for the manuscript: "Sustainability hotspots of changing global freshwater availability"
+Code repo for the manuscript: "Sustainability hotspots of changing global freshwater availability" (Huggins et al., in review).

 **In Preprocessing folder:** <br>
 *(Required to be executed before the core scripts)* <br>